timmartin/generic-platformer/docs/_posts/2021-01-16-character-movement.md

 that the player can fall on one screen, it doesn't really become a problem.
 I can revisit that decision if I end up with the screen scrolling vertically.

-But immediately this as actually involved a big decision: to model acceleration under gravity realistically.
+But immediately this has actually involved a big decision: to model acceleration under gravity realistically.
 This wasn't what I had in mind when I opened my code editor to write a simple platform game, but Excalibur made it so easy to do that it's what I ended up doing.